mark-ruddy/neurorecovery/report/report_neurorecovery.md

 Another consideration of the PSC is the advantages of it being available online, "The great advantage of using online PSC to unveil unmet needs was the administration to patients by general practioners" [10].
 The NeuroRecovery app should take this into account, and ensure that it is available online for both patients and therapists to easily access.
 This is expected to be accomplished by being available as a webapp that can be accessed through a URL by users.

 ### Effect of Early Upper-Limb Training on Stroke Recovery Considerations
-As was discussed in the literature review, the intensity of upper-limb training does not cause dramatically improved recovery of patients.
+As was discussed in the literature review, the intensity of UL training does not cause dramatically improved recovery of patients.

 From the NeuroRecovery apps perspective, this implies that a focus should be made on having the patients complete the exercises consistently instead of a focus on exercise intensity.
 This is also because a webapp should not be expected to fill the abilities of an intensive physical post-stroke care group.
 Since a large recovery can be encouraged without intensive exercise the NeuroRecovery app intends to lean towards the solution of consistent non-intensive exercises.

 ## Requirements Specification
 The requirements for the NeuroRecovery app will be described as user stories, which are informal descriptions of a software feature from the perspective of an end-user.

-The form used for user stories in this report will be a concise description followed by measurable and tangible acceptance criteria(AC) bullet points.
+The form used for user stories in this report will be a concise description followed by measurable and tangible acceptance criteria (AC) bullet points.
 Once development on a feature has completed, the AC will be reviewed and the user story closed if they have been fufilled.

 The user stories are placed in this report in no particular order.
 As will be discussed in the Project Management section, the user stories will be developed alongside each other concurrently as they are dependent on each other: